 Improving access to para-veterinary services

 In 2016 R2J approached the Afghan Veterinary Association (AVA) to do an in-depth training needs assessment and design a training programme to make 18 veterinary shop owners qualified as ‘paravets’ to increase farmer access to animal health services.
 In 2020 this intervention resulted in the radical improvement of sheep and goats’ health and contributed to additional income for farmers in Samangan province.
 97.5 per cent of farmers covered now believe in regularly accessing veterinary services to keep their sheep and goats healthy.
 Additional paravets also came to the market seeing an opportunity for their business

 Poultry sector innovation

 Organic fertiliser production

 R2J supported a local company to provide theoretical and practical training to poultry farmers / enterprises on how to produce quality compost from chicken litter.
-The project has co-financed the research on chicken litter conversion processes to prepare and pilot-test organic fertiliser.
+The project co-financed the research on chicken litter conversion processes to prepare and pilot-test organic fertiliser.
 A brand of organic fertiliser is now on the market.
 This puts commercial value to chicken litter and reduces dumping of waste as well as reducing pollution in suburban areas.

 Agricultural value chains (grapes, almonds, cotton)

-Multi-stakeholder platforms for value-chain coordination in grapes, cotton, almonds
+Multi-stakeholder platforms for value-chain coordination in grapes and cotton

 Notable results (systemic change, poverty impact)